Published in Case Studies, 26th Jul 2020

 All in all, Michael was very happy that he did not have to go days without hot water and that the job was completed to a high standard.
 Nice work, Andrew!

 Whether it’s a repair or an entire hot water unit replacement, O’Shea Plumbing is committed to providing all hot water maintenance Melbourne wide.
-Contact us today for a fast quote on (03) 9888 2887.
+For reliable plumbers Melbourne locals can rely on, call the team of plumbing experts at O’Shea Plumbing on (03) 9888 2887